Microsoft/azure-docs.cs-cz/articles/time-series-insights/time-series-insights-explorer.md

 ---
-title: Prozkoumejte data pomocí Průzkumníka – Azure Time Series Insights | Microsoft Docs
+title: Explore data using the explorer - Azure Time Series Insights  | Microsoft Docs
-description: Naučte se používat Azure Time Series Insights Explorer k zobrazení dat IoT. ms.service: time-series-insights
+description: Learn how to use the Azure Time Series Insights explorer to view your IoT data. ms.service: time-series-insights
 services: time-series-insights
 author: deepakpalled